Auf dieser Seite

 The Institute for the Cultural and Intellectual History of Asia (IKGA) is a research facility of the Austrian Academy of Sciences.
 In terms of geographic and cultural area, research is done on East Asia, South East Asia, South Asia and Central Asia, which encompasses the fields of Indology, Tibetology, Sinology, Japanology, Buddhist Studies and Religious Studies.
 The research focus at the IKGA lies in the editing and analysis of original textual sources related to the philosophical and religious history of India and Tibet, as well as studies on the religious history of Japan.
 Most of the research deals with pre-modern history, attempting thereby at providing a basis for an understanding of the traditional foundations of the thought and action in modern Asian societies.

-The institute's colloquium takes place monthly every first Tuesday between 11:15 am and 12:45 pm.
+The institute's colloquium takes place monthly every first Tuesday between 11:00 am and 12:30 pm in room 2.25 (IKGA, Hollandstr.
+11-13/2, 1020 Wien).
 The colloquium is a platform for discussing current research at the institute and research literature.
-Guests are very welcome; in order to receive material please write to email@example.com.
+Guests are very welcome; in order to receive material please write to firstname.lastname@example.org.

 Reading Bhaṭṭa Jayanta on Buddhist Nominalism.
 (BKGA 95.)
 Wien: VÖAW, 2017 (order online).